Tour the universe with the latest in telescope technology — and at a great discount

 The 2019 Ursid meteor shower will peak the night of Dec.
-21-22, with expected rates of about 10 meteors per hour.
+21-22, with expected rates of about five to 10 meteors per hour.

 According to the New Testament, the Star of Bethlehem led the three wise men to Jesus' birth.
 Here are a few theories about what the star really was.

 There is one more meteor shower to consider before we close the book on 2020: the December Ursid meteor shower, which usually occurs during the overnight hours of Dec.
 21-22.